Publication Ethics and Malpractice Statement

 Multiple, redundant or concurrent publications

 An author should not generally publish manuscripts describing the same research in more than one journal/proceedings or primary publication.
-Submitting the same manuscript to more than one journal/proceeding concurrently constitutes unethical publishing behaviour and is unacceptable.
+Submitting the same manuscript to more than one journal/proceeding concurrently constitutes unethical publishing behavior and is unacceptable.

 Acknowledgement of sources